 As someone with sensitive eyes, I’m a year-round sufferer of squinty face.
 So, quality sunglasses are a necessity.
 And with the dangers of UV light higher than ever, this is true for all eye colours and types.

 However, it’s not easy for any of us to find the best sunglasses.
 Ones that are durable, stylish, fairly priced AND give our eyes the protection they deserve.

 Thus, using a lifetime of experience and a bucket load of research, I’ve compiled, what I would say, is the most comprehensive compendium of sunglasses for (almost) everyone’s sunglasses specification.

-I’ve included all types of sunglasses, everything from the most durable sunglasses to the most stylish sunglasses to the best polarized sunglasses for fishing — and everything in between.
-This list includes sunglasses for both guys and gals but if you are looking for best sunglasses for men, I've got you covered right here.
+I’ve included all types of sunglasses, everything from the most durable, to the most stylish, to the best polarized sunglasses for fishing — and everything in between.
+This list includes sunglasses for both guys and gals but if you are looking for the best sunglasses for men we've also got you covered.

 So, whether you’ve got a big face and a small budget, or a small face and a big budget, you’ll find the top sunglasses for your needs right here.